Convert Private Limited Company to LLP

 Rewards and returns to partners

-Partners in an LLP receive multiple types of returns, including remuneration, profit shares, and interest on capital.
-Remuneration is paid for their active involvement in the business, while the profit share represents their portion of the profits earned from business operations.
+Partners in an LLP earn various types of returns, including remuneration, profit shares, and interest on capital.
+Remuneration compensates their active involvement in running the business, while profit shares reflect their portion of the business’s earnings.

 Independent liability